lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/roles-and-responsibilities-for-accessibility.md

 The user research role is an important one as they help to identify accessibility issues by testing with disabled users.

-See Government Digital Service(GDS) [guidance on including users with disabilities](https://www.gov.uk/service-manual/user-research/find-user-research-participants).
+See Government Digital Service (GDS) [guidance on including users with disabilities](https://www.gov.uk/service-manual/user-research/find-user-research-participants).

 It’s important to understand the challenges faced by users with specific disabilities or impairments.

 GDS have developed personas which identify the range of challenges faced by users.
-The profiles include:
+See the profiles:

 - [Ashleigh: partially sighted screenreader user](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles/ashleigh-partially-sighted-screenreader-user)
 - [Christopher: user with rheumatoid arthritis](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles/christopher-user-with-rheumatoid-arthritis)